 Master of Science in Nursing

-There are three entry points into the MSN curriculum:
+There are two entry points into the MSN curriculum:

 - Entry-Level Master’s – for non-nurses with a degree in another field who want to complete the RN and MSN in 27 months

 - BSN to MSN – for nurses with a BSN

-The core MSN curriculum prepares an advanced generalist, who has the knowledge and skills required of all master’s‐prepared nurses as determined by the AACN Essentials of Master’s Education in Nursing (2011).
+The core MSN curriculum prepares an advanced generalist, who has the knowledge and skills required of all master’s‐prepared nurses as determined by the American Association of Colleges of Nursing Essentials: Core Competencies for Professional Nursing Education (2021).
 The MSN student may also choose an area of specialization.

 Two areas of role specialization are available:

 - Clinical Nurse Leader®

 PLU MSN graduates are nursing leaders and educators throughout the Puget Sound area, Washington and across the US.
 The MSN Care and Outcomes curriculum also prepares the graduate for PhD or DNP doctoral study.